kplam624/Mice-Drug-Analysis/README.md

 ## Resources

-Within the resources file, contains the csv needed to perform the analysis.
+Within the resources file, contains the csv files needed to perform the analysis.

+### CSVs

+* Mouse_metadata.csv
+* Study_results.csv

 ### Software used